English Department/Writing Program Internships: Summer 2019

 Slate is the nation's leading electronic magazine, featuring articles concerning political, cultural, legal, and social issues on a daily basis.
 In Slate’s Washington D.C. office, the intern’s responsibilities will include: research and fact checking, with writing opportunities available, depending on demonstrated skills.
-Applicants should be prepared to work in a dynamic, fast-moving environment.
+Applicants should be confident self-starters, prepared to work in a dynamic, fast-moving environment.
 Open to current juniors and seniors.

 Editorial Internship at Kneerim & Williams Literary Agency.

 Kneerim & Williams is a distinguished literary agency in Boston, assisting both established and new authors of fiction and non-fiction attain publication of book manuscripts.
 The responsibilities include: substantial reviewing of submissions and proposals, assistance in outreach for new projects, and in other aspects of the small agency's work.
 In addition to strong reading and writing skills, applicants should show familiarity and interest in contemporary writing.
 Open to current sophomores, juniors, and seniors.

 Kneerin & Williams intern Margaret Roberts, '20

 Editorial Internship: Trade Division at W.W.
 Norton & Co.

 Norton & Co. is an outstanding publisher of both trade and academic books.
 The internship will be in the trade division of the New York office and will include the range of activities involved in the preparation of new books for publication -- fiction and, especially, non-fiction.
 In addition to strong reading and writing skills, applicants should show familiarity and interest in contemporary writing and in the many facets of the publishing enterprise.
 Open to current sophomores, juniors and seniors.

 Radio Broadcasting Internship at “On the Media.”